Student, 22, Builds a $7,000 Environmentally Friendly Van

 After graduating from university, Winslow hopes to find a job in renewable energy, sustainable development, or ocean conservation.
 If she can take on an environmentally friendly project of this scope, we don't think she'll have any problem finding work in this field post-college.

 Interested in following Caroline along on her sustainable journey?
-Check out repoweredram.com or follow Caroline and Roxi on Instagram.
+Follow Caroline and Roxi on Instagram.